SPY vs. VOO: The Ultimate Showdown of Two Heavyweight ETFs. Which One Deserves a Spot in Your Investment Portfolio?

 The main difference between SPY and VOO is how the two funds are structured.

-VOO is an ETF managed by Vanguard, which is known for its passive index-tracking investment approach.
-SPY is managed by State Street Global Advisors, and the fund is structured as a unit investment trust (UIT), which has certain tax advantages but can also result in tracking errors compared to its benchmark index.
+VOO is an ETF managed by Vanguard, known for its passive index-tracking investment approach.
+State Street Global Advisors manage SPY, and the fund is structured as a unit investment trust (UIT), which has certain tax advantages but can also result in tracking errors compared to its benchmark index.

-The expense ratio is the annual fee charged by the fund to cover its operating expenses, such as management fees, administrative expenses, and other costs.
+The expense ratio is the annual fee charged by the fund to cover operating expenses like management fees, administrative expenses, and other costs.
 It is expressed as a percentage of the fund’s assets under management.

 As of this writing, the expense ratios for VOO and SPY are as follows: